 iSPER Themed Research Groups and Initiatives

-In addition to the TRGs, iSPER also has two standalone Research Initiatives which specialise in delivering research excellence in new, emerging and niche areas of research:
+In addition to the TRGs, iSPER also has two standalone Themed Research Initiatives (TRIs) which specialise in delivering research excellence in new, emerging and niche areas of research.

 iSPER on Twitter

 Maritime and Logistics, Business and Policy

 Product and Service Value Chain Innovation through Advanced Technologies

 Strategy and Policy Innovation in Supply Chain Management under Environmental Pressure

 Under the Researcher Links scheme offered within the Newton Fund, the British Council and National Natural Science Foundation of China (NSFC) held a workshop on the above theme in Tianjin, China on 27–29 October 2018.
 Early Career Researchers (ECR) from the UK were invited to apply to attend this workshop.
 The workshop was coordinated by Professor Jingjing XU (University of Plymouth) and Professor Bo LI (Tianjin University) with contributions from other leading researchers.

 Dr Oliver Smith speaking at the iSPER Brexit Event